 If you’re enjoying a career in Payroll, you’re most likely an efficient analytical thinker with a natural talent for numbers and a genuine penchant for handling data.
-However, if you feel that you’ve progressed as far as you can in your role as a payroll specialist, then management could be the next step for you – but how do you know you’re ready?
+However, if you feel that you’ve progressed as far as you can in your role as a payroll specialist, then becoming a Payroll Manager could be the next step for you – but how do you know you’re ready?

 To help answer this question, we spoke to Eira Hammond – Chair of the board of directors for the Chartered Institute of Payroll Professionals (CIPP) – as well as providing our own advice.
 If you feel you’re ready for the leap to management, get in touch today and one of our team members will be happy to help!